flyconnectome/Install_instructions/Anaconda3/Anaconda3_install.md

 These instructions were written by Markus Pleijzier, RA at the Drosophila Connectomics Group, Department of Zoology, University of Cambridge.

 If you need further assistance please don't hesitate to contact Markus.
-He is available on the FlyEM slack channel.
+He is available on the FlyEM and FAFB slack channels.